zarqman/can_has_validations/README.md

 ## URL validator ##

-Ensure an attribute is generally formatted as a URL.
+Ensures an attribute is generally formatted as a URL.
 If `addressable/uri` is already loaded, it will be used to parse IDN's.
 Additionally, allowed schemes can be specified; they default to ['http','https'].